Current Environment:

 Normally, the sutures in a developing infant’s skull fuse in a gradual process over time.
 However, sometimes the fusing occurs too early.
 This is a medical problem known as craniosynostosis.

-Here are a few more important facts about metopic synostosis:
+Here are some important facts about metopic synostosis:

 • Metopic synostosis can be quite mild in some children and fairly serious in others.